-Many people are able to continue working during cancer treatment, or they return to their jobs after active cancer treatment ends.
-Others have physically challenging jobs that are difficult to perform while undergoing treatment, or they have limitations that prevent them from returning to work after treatment.
-Your decisions about work during and after cancer treatment will likely depend on your financial resources, the type of work you do, and the nature of your recovery.
+Many people are able to continue working during cancer treatment.
+Or they return to their jobs after active cancer treatment ends.
+Your decisions about work during and after cancer treatment depend on your financial resources, the type of work you do, and the nature of your recovery.

-People who work during treatment or return to work after treatment may encounter obvious or subtle discrimination in the workplace.
-For example, some employers and colleagues may assume that a person's productivity will decrease or that performance will fall below the company's expectations.
-Other types of discrimination may include receiving a demotion for no clear reason, having an earned job promotion withheld, being overlooked for consideration in a new position, and finding a lack of flexibility in response to requests for time off for medical appointments.
+People who work during treatment or return to work after treatment may encounter obvious or subtle workplace discrimination.
+For example, some employers and colleagues may assume that a person will be less productive or perform below the company's expectations.
+Other types of discrimination may include:

-Some people are fortunate to have an understanding workplace and respectful colleagues and supervisors.
-However, it is important to understand the ways that you and your employment are protected if you feel you are unfairly treated as a result of a cancer diagnosis or treatment.
+Some people are fortunate to work with respectful colleagues and supervisors.
+However, it is important to understand the protections for you and your employment if you feel unfairly treated because of a cancer diagnosis or treatment.

-The Americans With Disabilities Act (ADA), enforced by the Equal Employment Opportunities Commission (EEOC), prohibits all discrimination related to a disability, a perceived disability, and a history of disability.
-It requires employers to make reasonable accommodations in the workplace for qualified individuals with a disability and protects employees from being asked personal questions other than job-related medical questions.
-Under the ADA, employers are also prohibited from discriminating against a person whose family member has a disability, and they are required to treat all employees fairly and equally.
+The Americans with Disabilities Act (ADA), enforced by the Equal Employment Opportunities Commission (EEOC), prohibits all discrimination related to a disability, a perceived disability, and a history of disability.
+Employers must make reasonable accommodations in the workplace for qualified individuals with a disability.
+They are required to treat all employees fairly and equally and cannot ask employees personal questions other than job-related medical questions.
+The ADA also protects an employee whose family member has a disability.

-The Job Accommodation Network (JAN) is a free consulting service that provides information about job accommodations, the ADA, and the employability of people with disabilities.
+The Job Accommodation Network provides free information about the ADA and the employability of people with disabilities.

-- The option to use accrued vacation and sick leave during medical or family leave
+The option to use vacation and sick leave during medical or family leave

-The FMLA can only be enforced when certain requirements are met.
+The FMLA has specific requirements.
 For example, the employer must have more than 50 employees.
-In addition, an employer is not required to hold the position open if a person uses more than 12 weeks of leave in a year.
-Because states and districts operate differently, consider contacting your local attorney general's office or an employment lawyer for more information.
+And an employer does not have to hold a position open if an employee uses more than 12 weeks of leave in a year.
+Because states and districts operate differently, contact your local attorney general's office or an employment lawyer for more information.

 The Genetic Information Nondiscrimination Act of 2008

-The Genetic Information Nondiscrimination Act (GINA) is another law designed to protect you from medical-related discrimination.
-It prohibits employers from hiring, firing, or making changes to a person’s job duties based on that person’s genetic information.
-It also prohibits employers from requesting or obtaining a person’s genetic information or genetic information about the person’s family.
-In addition, it prohibits insurers from requesting a person’s genetic information and using it to determine eligibility or costs.
+The Genetic Information Nondiscrimination Act (GINA) is another law designed to protect against medical-related discrimination.
+Employers cannot hire, fire, or make changes to a person’s job duties based on that person’s genetic information.
+Employers also cannot request or obtain a person’s or their family’s genetic information.
+Through GINA, insurers cannot request a person’s genetic information or use it to determine eligibility or costs.

 Telling your employer about your cancer diagnosis

-To receive job protection under these acts, most people will need to inform their employers about a cancer diagnosis.
-But people who are self-employed do not need to tell current or potential clients about a cancer diagnosis or treatment.
+To receive job protection under these acts, most people must inform their employer about their cancer diagnosis.
+But people who are self-employed do not need to tell current or potential clients.
 Of course, disclosure is always a personal decision.

-You have the option to file a legal claim in all cases of workplace discrimination.
-However, consider taking the following steps before taking legal action:
+You can file a legal claim in all cases of workplace discrimination.
+But consider the following steps before taking legal action:

-- Discuss the situation with your employer, the human resources department, or an employee assistance coordinator.
-Ask what types of reasonable accommodations can be made for your job, based on your situation.
-These accommodations may include flexible or reduced work hours, physical adjustments to your workspace or office, or modifications to your job responsibilities.
+Discuss the situation with your employer, the human resources department, or an employee assistance coordinator.
+Ask what types of reasonable accommodations they can make for your job based on your situation.
+These accommodations may include flexible or reduced work hours, physical adjustments to your workspace or office, or changes to your job responsibilities.

-- Get advice from a legal expert to identify whether the incident can be classified as an act of discrimination.
+Consult a legal expert to identify whether the incident can be classified as discrimination.

-- Seek help from a local cancer support group and from your doctor.
-Other people in the community may have faced similar issues, and it may help to talk with them.
+Seek help from a local cancer support group and from your doctor.
+It can help to talk with other people who have faced similar issues.

-- Keep a detailed, descriptive record of all occurrences of discrimination, including dates, times, locations, people involved, and actions taken.
+Keep a detailed record of all occurrences of discrimination, including dates, times, locations, people involved, and actions taken.

-If you believe an act of discrimination has occurred, the law requires you to send a report of the complaint to a local EEOC office within 180 days of the incident.
-This is called a statute of limitations or the deadline for filing a complaint.
-However, if the act of discrimination is a reduction in pay because of sex, race, national origin, age, religion, or disability, this statute of limitations may be based on actions other than the original incident.
-The Lily Ledbetter Fair Pay Act of 2009 states that each time a person is affected by a discriminatory pay decision or action—including the time when the decision is made or action begins and each time the payment occurs—it counts as an act of discrimination.
-Contact an attorney or the EEOC for specific legal information based on the circumstances of your complaint.
+But if the discrimination is a reduction in pay because of sex, race, national origin, age, religion, or disability, the statute of limitations may be based on actions other than the first incident.
+The Lilly Ledbetter Fair Pay Act of 2009 states that discrimination occurs each time a person is affected by a discriminatory pay decision or action.
+This includes when the decision is made or action begins and each time the payment occurs.
+Contact an attorney or the EEOC for specific legal information for your complaint.

 Preventing workplace discrimination

-- Refresh job skills, if necessary, by reviewing past work assignments or attending classes or workshops.
+Refresh job skills by reviewing past work assignments or attending classes or workshops.

-If you are seeking employment and submitting a resume, consider organizing your accomplishments by category (such as project management) rather than by dates of employment, which takes the focus off of an employment gap.
-In response to questions about an employment gap, have a short, positive answer prepared.
-For example, you may say, “I wasn’t working for health reasons.
+If you are submitting a resume for a job, consider organizing your accomplishments by category (such as project management) rather than by dates of employment.
+This approach takes the focus off a gap between jobs.
+When asked about an employment gap, have a short, positive answer prepared.
+For example, “I wasn’t working for health reasons.
 But that is behind me, and I am ready to work.”
 You are not required to talk about your cancer diagnosis or treatment in a job interview.

-As you feel more comfortable about your experience with cancer, you may want to serve as an advocate, talking with employers about the challenges and opportunities facing cancer survivors.
-This may reduce the likelihood of workplace discrimination for others.
+By talking with employers about the challenges and opportunities facing cancer survivors, you can help reduce workplace discrimination for others.